GaetanLepage/phd-manuscript/sections/3_ssl/1_sota/0_index.typ

 @nakadai_real-time_2002

 // Deep Learning
-Deep learning methods have been used as well to perform #("SSL") in robotics.
+In robotics, Deep Learning methods have also been used to perform #("SSL").

 // Using multi-modal information (audio-visual SSL)
 // -> Not directly related to our topic though